For Students: MnTAP Intern Program Overview

 Students do not need to be enrolled at the University of Minnesota to apply.

 The Hiring Process

 When developing the intern program each year, we solicit companies to host interns.
 This process occurs between November and February.
 In January, we typically begin asking students to apply to the program.
 Once the companies have been confirmed, we evaluate student applications to determine which students are likely to fit each project.
-Typical majors of past MnTAP interns are Bioproducts and Biosystems Engineering, Chemical Engineering or Chemistry, Civil Engineering, Corporate Environmental Engineering, Industrial Engineering, and Mechanical Engineering to name a few.
+Typical majors of past MnTAP interns are Bioproducts and Biosystems Engineering, Chemical Engineering or Chemistry, Civil Engineering, Environmental Science, Industrial Engineering, and Mechanical Engineering to name a few.
 From there, we select students to interview and make offers to those who are a best match for each project.
 Once an offer is made, the student must visit his/her potential facility for a confirmation interview with the company.
 This interview is required; once completed, the student is accepted into the program.
-Prior to starting at the facility, all interns take part in a one-day training session designed to teach them about pollution prevention, energy efficiency, their projects, and other items.
+Prior to starting at the facility, all interns take part in a two-day training session designed to teach them about pollution prevention, energy efficiency, their projects, and other items.
 Throughout the summer, interns are temporary employees of the University of Minnesota.

 As an intern, you and your project are supported by a MnTAP engineer or science-related professional with experience solving problems in your industry.
 The MnTAP project advisor guides you by discussing reduction ideas, offering resource leads, keeping the project on track, and coaching you on how to succeed at your facility.
 Additionally, you and your advisor review your progress weekly; your advisor also visits you on-site during the project to ensure that progress is being made.

 MnTAP fully respects a company’s need to protect its sensitive, proprietary, or confidential information.
 We work with you as an intern to make sure that you adhere to our Confidentiality Statement.